mindspore-lab/mindcv/configs/vit/README.md

 Our reproduced model performance on ImageNet-1K is reported as follows.

-- ascend 910* with graph mode
+- Experiments are tested on ascend 910* with mindspore 2.3.1 graph mode

 *coming soon*

-- ascend 910 with graph mode
+- Experiments are tested on ascend 910 with mindspore 2.3.1 graph mode

 *coming soon*